 The growing work of international politics that Ankara is carrying out on the Balkan side, actively engaging as we have seen towards Albania, but in general towards many Balkan countries, is certainly the result of a political vision of expansion of influences in the area.
 It is clear that Turkey is trying to conquer an area of increasing influence, not only in Africa (Libya, Somalia, ...) and the Middle East (Syria) but also in Europe.
 This is also determined by the static nature of the negotiations with the European Union, with the consequent possibility of entry now very remote.

-Ankara, exercising a policy of influence on neighboring countries, relaunches its role as a regional protagonist to allow a possible restart of talks with the Union.
-Or more simply it could be a way to beat cash, as has already happened in the past on the management of migratory flows by land.
+Ankara by exercising a policy of influence on neighboring countries, relaunches its role as a regional protagonist to allow a possible restart of talks with the Union.
+Or more simply it could be a way to get cash, as has already happened in the past on the management of migratory flows by land.

 Photo: Türk Silahlı Kuvvetleri / web / facebook